chiuyc/MAGIC/README.md

 When output_filename is specified with any string except for 'NA', a Cytoscape compatible 'output_filename.txt' will be generated.
 The .txt file can be imported to Cytoscape for construction, visualization, and analyses of the modulated interaction network.

 Reference: The MAGIC tool is for academic purposes only and all rights are reserved.
-To reference the MAGIC algorithm or the tool, please cite the paper: "Modulation analysis reveals a survival effect of estrogen receptor-modulated TGFb−NFkB interaction in breast cancer" by Hsiao and Chiu et al. Mathematical details and biological applications of MAGIC can be found in this paper.
+To reference the MAGIC algorithm or the tool, please cite the paper: "Differential network analysis reveals the genome-wide landscape of estrogen receptor modulation in hormonal cancers" by Hsiao and Chiu et al. Mathematical details and biological applications of MAGIC can be found in this paper.
 For questions and comments regarding the MAGIC tool, please contact us at f99945006@ntu.edu.tw

 Enjoy!